-- inclusive learning through promoting equality, diversity and equal opportunity - the College and its staff (all those who facilitate learning), students and other stakeholders working in partnership - learning facilitated by enthusiastic and qualified staff through teaching and other types of support for learning, whether formal or informal.
+- inclusive learning through promoting equity, diversity and equal opportunity. - the College and its staff (all those who facilitate learning), students and other stakeholders working in partnership. - learning facilitated by enthusiastic and qualified staff through teaching and other types of support for learning, whether formal or informal.

 Underpinning the themes and approaches to effective learning and teaching is a clear and dedicated commitment to maintain physical, virtual and social learning environments that are safe, accessible and reliable for every student, promoting dignity, courtesy and respect in their use.
+Where applicable, and sustainable, students are offered different options for undertaking assessments to promote accessibility and inclusion.